Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 When implemented correctly, endpoint containment and isolation can revolutionize your incident response.
 You get:

 For instance, when ransomware starts encrypting files on a user’s system, isolation instantly cuts off its access from shared drives, while containment freezes the process.
-This immediate action can rescue your organization hours of downtime and thousands of files.
+This immediate action can save your organization hours of downtime and protect thousands of files from permanent loss.

 What Are Best Practices for Implementing Endpoint Isolation and Containment?